 Poverty is the Normal State of Humanity

 In many places, the electricity and internet go out regularly.
 There may not be usable internet.
 You can’t drink tap water, or ice from roadside stands.
 Some places don’t have running water.
-You shouldn’t put toilet paper in the toilet, unless you are in a fancy hotel, or ask first.
+Don’t put toilet paper in the toilet, unless you are in a fancy hotel, or ask first.

 You must constantly watch out for your personal safety.

 Tourist areas are usually better protected, but urban areas in the Latin world may not be safe.
-In many parts of the Latin world, everyone has guns, including young hotheads who are dangerous.
+In many parts of the Latin world, everyone has guns (Made in the USA), including young hotheads who are dangerous.

-In places that have moto culture (delivery motorcyles), trouble can come at you in a flash.
+In places that have moto culture (taxi and delivery motorcycles), trouble can come at you in a flash.
 Always pay attention.

 Home Boundaries are Different